 Before you pay your bills before you buy groceries before you do anything else, set aside an amount of your income each month to save.
 From the day you start working put the money into your pension or your savings account.
 It can be as little as €20 each month so long as the first payment you make every month is to yourself.

 Do you have a savings account?
 You should.
 It doesn’t matter how much you save it’s important to have a savings account.
 Have a goal – a holiday, a car, your child’s education, an emergency fund.
 You can set up a direct debit each month after you get paid so it goes directly into your savings account.

 As a contributor to the household income, you should consider the risk to your family’s financial situation if you become sick or injured and are unable to work.
 How will you pay the mortgage, utility bills, the car loan?
 Your income is your most valuable asset.
 Too many people could find themselves financially vulnerable if they lost their main source of income.
 While it’s not something any of us likes to think about, we need to be realistic when it comes to protecting our income.
 Talk to us about your options.

 Plan for your retirement

 Investing is really the only way to grow your money to a level that can help to provide you with your own financial security.
-Most deposit accounts earn little or no interest at the moment, while negative interest rates are impacting on the value and returns on standard savings.
-Nobody knows what the future holds so it’s important to get your money working for you to achieve your goals
+Most deposit accounts earn little or no interest at the moment, while negative interest rates are impacting the value and returns on standard savings.
+Nobody knows what the future holds so it’s important to get your money working for you to achieve your goals.
+Investing & Saving

 Watch what you’re spending